NBISweden/workshop-genome_annotation/labs/annotation_assessment.md

 Note that the measures employed by genometools function in a all-or-nothing fashion.
 If the overlap is not 100%, it doesn't count (which is why you are unlikely to find gene-level congruencies between your gene builds and the reference annotation).

- * From the comparison of your annotations (the pure abinitio Augustus one and the one made with MAKER) to the Ensembl annotation, which one **seems** to be the most comprehensive to you ?
+:question:From the comparison of your annotations (the pure abinitio Augustus one and the one made with MAKER) to the Ensembl annotation, which one **seems** to be the most comprehensive to you ?

 ### Filter MAKER annotation by AED score

 A AED value of 0 means the whole gene model is supported by evidence while 1 means there is none.
 Let's try to select only models with good congruency with evidence lines, AED <0.3.

 ```
-cd ~/annotation_course/maker/
+cd $structural_annotation_path/maker/
 mkdir filter
 cd filter
 ln -s $structural_annotation_path/maker/complement/maker_abinitio_cplt_by_evidence.gff
 maker_select_models_by_AED_score.pl -f maker_abinitio_cplt_by_evidence.gff -v 0.3 -t "<" -o result
 ```

- * How many genes have passed your filter ?
+:question:How many genes have passed your filter ?
 How many have been discarded ?

 ## Visualising annotations